kjosib/sophie/docs/mechanics.rst

 Naively this would be the set of all parameters that the function's body mentions.
 However, that's not quite right:
-If function A calls function B, and function B mentions parameter P not its own, then the type of P influences the type of B which in turn influences the type of A.
+If function A calls function B, and function B mentions parameter P (or match-subject id) not its own, then the type of P influences the type of B which in turn influences the type of A.

 This is another data-flow problem.
 Start by associating all the non-local data dependencies,